Plague Defense Spray

 Plague Defense blend is formulated to help support our efforts to avoid illness as one would avoid "the plague."

-Spray on public surfaces to sanitize.
+Spray on public surfaces to freshen and clean.
 We use this on shopping cart handles, in public restrooms and so on.
-It can also be used as an air freshener.
+It is also used as an air freshener.

 Application Suggestions (See Essential Oil Usage):

-Spray to sanitize.
-Although some might use for topical use on occasion, because Cinnamon Bark is highly irritating/sensitizing, it is not advised.
+Spray appropriate surfaces to sanitize.
+Although some might use the spray for topical use on occasion, because Cinnamon Bark is highly irritating/sensitizing, it is not advised.

 1. I use this spray when we go shopping or on vacation.
 It’s small enough I can carry in my pocket so that it’s always handy.
 I spray shopping cart handles, toilet seats, booster seats and so on.
 We dilute this to spray our hands after being in public, and many times people will come up to us and ask what smells so wonderful. – Linda